tsackton/taelgar/Campaigns/Cleenseau Campaign/Treasure/Lantern of the Bright Hearth.md

 >He gets the sense that this man, whoever he was, wants him to say yes.
 >
 >Robin answers: "Yes" and as he takes the pebble it transforms into a lantern, the hands vanish, and the circle drifts away in the rising sun.
 As Robin walks back to the patrol camp, he feels for a moment this is all a dream.
 But the lantern is real in his hand

+%% Was made be Aelirios Sunblade, originally as a gift for [[Cedric Cyfenwid]] %%